How do I recover a lost share certificate?

 Title Research can help with lost share certificates

 Title Research has extensive experience in helping Solicitors identify, sell, and transfer shares.
-If the share certificates are missing, we can advise you on the best approach to replace them, such as filling out forms and paying the missing certificate fee.
-We can also arrange replacement certificates in scenarios where they are required in order to sell the shares.
+If the share certificates are missing, we can advise you on the best approach to replace them.
+This includes assistance with filling out forms and paying the missing certificate fee.
+We can also arrange the replacement of lost share certificates in scenarios where they are required in order to sell the shares.
 Our services include:

 To find out more, call us on 0345 87 27 600 or fill in the form below and a member of our team will be in touch.